oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 Algorithm Implementation Options
 ********************************

-In addition to the instruction set architectures, an algorithm in oneDAL may have various implementation options.
-Below is a description of these options to help you better understand the oneDAL code structure and conventions.
+In addition to the instruction set architectures, an algorithm in |short_name| may have various implementation options.
+Below is a description of these options to help you better understand the |short_name| code structure and conventions.

 Computational Tasks
 -------------------